Mizogg/Mizogg-Tools/README.md

       PubKey: 04e3896e6cabfa05a332368443877d826efc7ace23019bd5c2bc7497f3711f009e873b1fcc03222f118a6ff696efa9ec9bb3678447aae159491c75468dcc245a6c

-New All Tools in one 30 Options for Bitcoin DogeCoinand ETH.
+New All Tools in one 31 Options for Bitcoin DogeCoinand ETH.
 Only On https://mizogg.co.uk and https://github.com/Mizogg

 ![image](https://user-images.githubusercontent.com/88630056/171266974-327a386e-da7d-40c6-ae10-1e6ebfea7652.png)

+## 🚑🚑🚑 TELEGRAM TOOLS NOT WORKING NEED TO FIX 🚑🚑🚑

-###  ✨✨✨✨Mizogg Tool's in Telegream ✨✨✨✨
+✨✨✨✨Mizogg Tool's in Telegream ✨✨✨✨

 ℹ️ Requirements ℹ️
 ```